telebubble-player/react-telebubble-player/README.md

 ### External State Management

-Control the video player from outside the component with the new `playing` prop and state change callbacks:
+Control playback from external state with the `playing` prop and callbacks:

 ```tsx
 import { VideoPlayer } from 'react-telebubble-player';